Entropire/Conventions/Conventions/FileNamingConventions.md

 7. **Abbreviations are not allowed**, except if they are well known.

-   *Example: Use "VelocityModifier" instead of "vm"*
+   *Example: Use "VelocityModifier" instead of "vm".*

 ## Category Conventions